123wowow123/chronopin/README.md

 ## Bugs
 - When in specific pin view and clicking logout will show blank screen
 - Date tag mobile view broken

+auto dismiss
+fass return n number of results logged in search needs to be wider empty search shold not show dropdown